cleanlang/clean/CONTRIBUTING.md

 ### Guidelines for Post-Installation

-- Make sure you install `husky`, to formate and test the code before you commit.
+- Make sure you install `husky`, to format and test the code before you commit.
 To install, run

 ```